 Relationships involving violence are a serious, common issues throughout the United States.
 And unfortunately, the signs and symptoms of domestic abuse are sometimes difficult to recognize from the outside.
 This article will discuss some of those signs, why domestic violence occurs, and a few general types of it.

-At Meyer Van Severen, S.C. we regularly defend individuals charged with domestic violence crimes.
+At Van Severen Law Office we regularly defend individuals charged with domestic violence crimes.
 Understanding what constitutes DV can certainly help defend yourself against accusations of domestic violence and win your case.

 Types of domestic violence